-Chestnut honey is a natural product made by bees from chestnut nectar and myelates.
+Chestnut honey is a natural product made by honeybees from chestnut nectar and honeydew secretions.
 Although mainly from the nectar of chestnut flowers.
 One of the little-known honeys, but one that you’ll fall in love with once you try it!

 Summary: Chestnut honey is a dark honey with an intermediate aroma and a spectacular taste.
 Furthermore, this honey is very rich in minerals that provide great benefits for our health.
 Moreover, all our honeys come from Spanish beekeepers committed to quality and the environment care.
 It is also available in our shop in Las Rozas de Madrid.